 Is it possible to get pregnant after this procedure?

-There are many factors involved here.
-Antisperm antibodies (in both men and women) being one potential issue.
+An important predictor of reversal success is the time since vasectomy, as the longer, the amount of time that passes, the less likely successful reversal becomes.4Belker AM, Thomas AJ Jr, Fuchs EF, Konnak JW, Sharlip ID.
+Results of 1,469 microsurgical vasectomy reversals by the Vasovasostomy Study Group.
+J Urol.
+1991;145(3):505-511. doi:10.1016/s0022-5347(17)38381-7 There are many other factors involved as well.
+Antisperm antibodies (in both men and women) is one potential issue.
 About 60% of men have an increase in detectable anti-sperm antibodies after their vasectomy.
-This may affect the ability to get your wife pregnant post reversal.
+This may affect the ability to get your partner pregnant post-reversal.
 Age of the woman and time since reversal are also factors that may have an influence.
-One study published in 2003 found that “Microsurgical vasectomy reversal may have higher success rates when performed for couples with the same female partner”.3Kolettis P, Woo L, Sandlow J. Outcomes of vasectomy reversal performed for men with the same female partners.
+One study published in 2003 found that “Microsurgical vasectomy reversal may have higher success rates when performed for the same couples getting back together”.5Kolettis P, Woo L, Sandlow J. Outcomes of vasectomy reversal performed for men with the same female partners.
 Urology.
 2003;61(6):1221-1223. doi:10.1016/s0090-4295(03)00023-2

 Is pregnancy possible without a vasectomy reversal?